 Many of us in the seminary, including some of the priests, used to go for a week or two during our summer break.
 Like the apostles, we depended on the hospitality of parishioners for board and lodging.
 In my three experiences I was in parishes and the main work was going from house-to-house in pairs, rather like what the Apostles were sent by Jesus to do in today's gospel.
 Legionaries never work alone.
 Occasionally people would close their door once we announced who we were but very few were impolite.
 Some would give us a warm welcome.

 I remember one family we visited in Liverpool.
 They were lapsed Catholics and the parish records showed they were rather hostile to the Church.
 However, when the man who opened the door heard our Irish accents he began to tell us about his pleasant experiences on visits to Ireland.
 I spoke of this as an expression of our faith.
 When we left, this man seemed to have let go of his hostility to the Church.

 Garrard County Courthouse, Lancaster, Kentucky

-Some of the programmes we invited children to were a summer Bible schools and five-day vacations for poor children in a summer camp, boys one week and girls another week.
+Some of the programmes we invited children to were summer Bible schools and five-day vacations at a summer camp for poor children, boys one week and girls another week.
 Black and white children would be together, when at the time that was rare.

 Only God knows what can result from going from house-to-house as a way of carrying the mission that Jesus gave to the Twelve and that he gives to us.
 He doesn't guarantee 'success' but simply sends us out in trust.